Motion picture content rating system: Netherlands

-Mostly, these icons are used along with other symbols, displaying if a film contains violence, sexual content, frightening scenes, drug or alcohol abuse, discrimination, or coarse language.
+Mostly, these icons are used along with other symbols, displaying if a film contains violence, sexual content, frightening scenes, drug or alcohol abuse, discrimination, coarse language or dangerous challenges and stunts.
 These symbols are also used in television channels broadcasting under license issued in the Netherlands (independent from country for which the channel are dedicated).

 New Zealand

 The Films, Videos, and Publications Classification Act 1993 gives the Office of Film and Literature Classification the power to classify publications into three categories: unrestricted, restricted, or "objectionable" (banned).
 With a few exceptions, films, videos, DVDs and restricted computer games must carry a label before being offered for supply or exhibited to the public.

 In 2017 the Office of Film and Literature Classification created a special RP18 rating for online content in response to the Netflix television series, 13 Reasons Why.
 The new classification reflects concerns raised with 17 and 18 year olds in New Zealand being at a higher risk of suicide.
 The current ratings are: